thandal/nanopy/README.md

 # nanopy
-Install by running `pip install nanopy`.
+* Install by running `pip install nanopy`.
+* Point to a custom compiler (default is `gcc`) by prepending the installation command with `CC=path/to/custom/c/compiler`.
+  * When using `Visual C`, additionally prepend the installation command with `USE_VC=1`.
+* For GPU, appropriate OpenCL ICD and headers are required. `sudo apt-get install ocl-icd-opencl-dev nvidia-opencl-icd/amd-opencl-icd`
+  * Enable GPU usage by prepending the installation command with `USE_GPU=1`.

 ## Usage
 * Functions in the core library are written in the same template as [nano's RPC protocol](https://docs.nano.org/commands/rpc-protocol/).
 If there is a function, you can more or less call it the same way you would get that `action` done via RPC.
 For e.g., the RPC `action` to generate work for a hash is, [work_generate](https://docs.nano.org/commands/rpc-protocol/#work_generate) with `hash` as a parameter.
 In the library, the `action` becomes the function name and parameters become function arguments.
 Thus to generate work, call `work_generate(hash)`.